The High Cost of Sleep Loss

 When considering that 30% of our day is spent sleeping, and the quality of sleep impacts the other 70% of our day, finding treatment options with early detection is critical.
 Discover how custom Dental Sleep Appliance fits your lifestyle and gain the benefits of restorative sleep, it’s never been so easy or vital personally and professionally.

 Oral Appliance Therapy is a non invasive, non pharmaceutical, non surgical option available to treat OSA & TMD.
 If we want success in our careers, family and important relationships, we need restorative sleep at night.
 Do you want to be at the top of your game?
 Do you want that raise or promotion you’ve been looking forward to?
-Consider having your sleep concerns evaluated at Koala® Center for Sleep & TMJ Disorders where our sleep doctors can evaluate your sleep and TMJ conditions.
-Contact them at (855) 977-0400 and discover the Dental Sleep Appliance treatment for OSA and TMJ.
+Consider having your sleep concerns evaluated at Koala® Center For Sleep & TMJ Disorders where our sleep doctors can evaluate your sleep and TMJ conditions.
+Contact them and discover the Dental Sleep Appliance treatment for OSA and TMJ.